thayton/thayton.github.io/_drafts/getting-amazon-reviews-for-library-books.md

 ## Implementation

 We'll use [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) to send our requests and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to parse the HTML.
+The script will take two arguments.
+One argument to specify the url of the advanced search page and the other to specify the search string.

 {% highlight python %}
 #!/usr/bin/env python